aabadie/ewsn-crystalfree-scum-riot-demo/README.md

-## Demo applications for RIOT Port on SCuM
+## Demo applications for the RIOT Port on SCuM

 This repositories contains 2 [RIOT](https://riot-os.org) applications that can be used with the [SCuM chip](https://crystalfree.org):